michabirklbauer/instagram_json_viewer/README.md

     - default_avatar (str): Path or link to default avatar.
 Default: None (uses instagram.com/instagram profile picture [\[1\]](#Disclaimer)).
     - download_all (bool): If all media links should be downloaded locally.
 Warning: This might take a very long time!
 Default: False.
     - hd (bool): If high definition versions of avatars should be used or not.
 Default: False.
+    - infer_usernames (bool): If usernames should be infered from thread information and avatars tried to be downloaded.
+Default: False (Default avatars for users).
     - avatars_dict (dict): A dictionary containing usernames and corresponding paths/links to profile pictures.
 Argument "profile_pic" overwrites user's avatar even if specified in avatars_dict.
 Default: empty dict (will be populated by method itself).
     - avatar_warnings (bool): Print warnings for getting avatars.
 Default: False (No warnings are printed).
     - http_traceback (bool): Print the full traceback for http errors or not.
 Default: False (Traceback will not be printed).